-The misery of years of unemployment had colored everyone the same shade of gray.
+The misery of years of unemployment had coloured everyone the same shade of grey.
 Work qualifications, special abilities, skills and knowledge based on experience – these were all as outmoded as vanished snow.
-The radiance and color of particular occupations were lost in the gray of welfare misery.
+The radiance and colour of particular occupations were lost in the grey of welfare misery.
 Endless conversations, discussions, resigned grumbling and cursing, simple, childish hopeful chatter, political arguments – all this was woven into the never-ending talk of those standing in line.

 Unemployment became a tragedy for many.
 Not only because of the poverty that mutely sat at their table at all times.
 Not working, doing nothing, producing nothing– work that not only provided food, but also, despite all the harassment and drudgery, was satisfying, developed skills, and stimulated thinking; work, a human need – it was not available; and wherever it was lacking, decay, malaise, and despair set in.

 An old carpenter chopped his table into pieces in his room, so he could painstakingly put it back together again.
 Thus he was able once again to do what had become essential to him.
 Coal was expensive; people slept constantly.
 It was warm in bed and it was easier to sleep away the hunger.
 Strange customs emerged in some workers’ tenements.
 They slept during the day but became mobile at night.
 They got together, pooled their unemployment pittance, and held pitiful parties with cheap schnapps and a gramophone.
 That’s how people tried to drown out their misery.